ajthor/dungeon-masters-handbook/players/beginners.md

 ## Who Is This DM Guy?
 The *Dungeon Master* __(DM)__ or *Game Master* __(GM)__, as they are sometimes known, is in charge of delivering the narrative of the story and in charge of adjudicating the actions of the players to determine if they succeed or fail.
 Think of the DM as 'fate'.
 They decide what happens all around you.
 In D&D, you have free will, but you have no control over anything but yourself.
 The DM is in charge of everything else.

+The DM is usually a more experienced player who also acts as the officiator for any rules decisions that need to be made in the game.
+If you have any questions about how things work, your first resource should always be the DM.

 > __NOTE:__ In D&D, the final ruling on any situation always comes from the DM.
 The DM's ruling supersedes the *Player's Handbook* __(PHB)__, and whatever the DM says is ultimately the final decision, and this decision should always be respected.
 If you are unsure about a rule, ask the DM for clarification.

 ## Dice
 Much of the game is decided using dice.
 To play D&D, you will need a set of dice.
 Dice come in numerous varieties, and with different numbers of sides.
 We describe the number of sides a die has using a shorthand notation of *'d'*.
-A 6-sided die, for example is called a __d6__.
+A standard 6-sided die, for example is called a __d6__.
 Similarly, a 20-sided die is called a __d20__.
 When multiple dice are rolled, we put the number of dice before the *'d'* in the shorthand notation.
 Rolling three 6-sided dice would be called __3d6__.

 ## Your Character
 To begin, you will need to *come up with* a character.
-In Dungeons and Dragons, you are given a choice at the very beginning as to who you want to play as.
+In Dungeons and Dragons, you are given the choice at the very beginning of to who you want to play as in the game.
 This character is how you interact with the world, and your character also determines how you should act inside the game.

 > __NOTE:__ The PHB is an excellent resource for figuring out what various *races* and *classes* are available to you for creating your character.

-Your character is comprised of three things: their background, their abilities, and their skills.
+Your character is comprised of three things: their background, their skills, and their features.
 We will cover all of these things individually.

 > __NOTE:__ It is important to note, before moving on, that D&D is not a game about winning or losing.
 There are many chances for success and failure in the game, but there is no way to 'beat' D&D. As such, it is better to come up with a character that portrays a particular personality, first and foremost, than it is to try to make a character that will 'win'.